Maksim Sokolov

-Maksim Yurevich Sokolov (Максим Юрьевич Соколов; born 29 September 1968) is a Russian economist and politician who was the Minister for Transportation, from 21 May 2012 to 7 May 2018.
+Maksim Yurevich Sokolov (Максим Юрьевич Соколов; born 29 September 1968) is a Russian economist and politician who was the Minister of Transport, from 21 May 2012 to 7 May 2018.

 Biography

 Early life

-Sokolov was born on September 29, 1969, in Leningrad.
+Sokolov was born on September 29, 1968, in Leningrad.
 He served in the army from 1987 to 1989.
 In 1991, he graduated with honors from St. Petersburg State University with a degree in economics.

 Career

 Between 1991 and 1993, Sokolov worked as a lecturer in the department of economics at St. Petersburg State University.

 In 2008 he defended his doctoral thesis in economics.
 According to examination made by Dissernet, this doctoral thesis contains gross undocumented plagiarism from two other doctoral theses.

 In 2011, Sokolov became professor and chair of the department of the Higher Management School of Saint Petersburg State University.

 Business

 In 1992, he became Chairman of the "Rossi" Company.
 In 1999 and 2004 he became Chairman of "Corporation S", a company that builds elite homes in St Petersburg.